Master of Arts in Apologetics

 Students in the MA in Apologetics program will benefit from small classes with faculty committed to excellence in both teaching and scholarship.
 The faculty include nationally and internationally known public intellectuals with terminal degrees from universities such as the University of Rochester, the University of Notre Dame, the University of St. Andrews, Northwestern University, and the University of Massachusetts Amherst.

 The MA in Apologetics program is committed to mentoring graduate students and developing the program as a spiritually as well as intellectually strengthening experience.
-The coursework includes a spiritual formation component, providing an element usually only found in seminary degrees.

-Tthe program includes a strong component of coursework in writing and communication in apologetics, designed to help students achieve excellence in writing, speaking, and other forms of apologetics engagement.
+The program includes a strong component of coursework in writing and communication in apologetics, designed to help students achieve excellence in writing, speaking, and other forms of apologetics engagement.
 HBU’s engagement with the larger apologetics community through apologetics conferences, faculty scholarship, cultural and arts programs, and local engagement means that students in the MA Apologetics program will have opportunities to gain further experience in the practical aspect of apologetics work.

 The degree includes a thesis option and provides the academic foundation for further study at the PhD level, as well as for further academic work in philosophy, theology, or the humanities.

 Students are excited about their experience in the Master of Arts in Apologetics program:

 "At H.B.U. the professors genuinely care about their students, they reach out, they pray for them." - Karise Gilliland